Skip to content

 We are working with disability advocates and experts to identify places where we can make the biggest difference and hope to be able to provide a path with lakeside mountain views as well as a chance for some peaceful forest bathing.
 In other words, an ideal location for everyone to experience the Lakes.

-We are also finding ways to improve the accessibility of our paths, alterations such as creating ramps or alternate routes, changing gates, smoothing out surfaces for wheelchair users and including signage or audio recordings for those with visual impairments can be implemented.
+We are also finding ways to improve the accessibility of our paths, alterations such as creating ramps or alternate routes, changing gates, smoothing out surfaces and having more specific route information available so people can better prepare for their day out.

 Supporting visitors